 "Damn it, I have a right to know what's going on!" persisted the dragon.
-"Whydo I have to climb up to the roof?
+"Why do I have to climb up to the roof?
 Cassandra says there are alarms in the house.
 The house is all lit up, so infra-red lenses won't help.
 How are you going to get around them?"
 "I'm not," responded Nighthawk.

 "You're just going to blithely walk through the house setting them all off?"

-The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy "That's right."
+"That's right."

 "You're crazy!" snapped the dragon.